 As you floss more regularly, most people notice that it becomes a bit easier and more smooth.
 Ensuring that you don’t snap the floss in and out of your teeth will help to keep your gums healthy and your teeth clean!

 Another common complaint of those who’d rather not floss is that flossing takes a lot of time.
 Most are correct in their assumption of this.
 Flossing does take a bit of time and can seem like a bother.
 But the reason that it’s often encouraged by dentists is because of the preventive value that it adds to your oral habits.
-Tooth decay isn’t always preventive from brushing.
-But, when flossing is added into the mix, then it often helps to prevent long term oral health problems better.
+Tooth decay isn’t always prevented from brushing.
+But, when flossing is added into the mix, it often helps to prevent long-term oral health problems better.

 On average, flossing should take you roughly 5 minutes.
 Be cautious not to floss for too long, as it can lead to damaged gums and bleeding in your mouth.
 Just like brushing too long will have negative effects, so will flossing.

-But don’t let the 10 minutes a day that it takes
+But don’t let the 5 minutes a day that it takes keep you from flossing.
+Doing it faster than that doesn’t hurt.

 We’ve emphasized the importance of flossing around gums quite a bit.
 But why is it important to floss gums?
 One of the main reasons you’ll want to remember to floss around your gums is because it helps to prevent gum disease.
 The first few times that you floss, your gums may bleed slightly, but that’s normal.
 Dental floss is a soft string, and over time your gums will build up a resistance to the floss and become accustomed to flossing.